Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench

 \paragraph{Measuring Instruments Reading} Reading measuring instruments is challenging because it integrates fine-grained visual perception, text reading, and visuospatial reasoning.
 Numerous computer vision methods target specific families of tools such as rulers \citep{pan2025reading}, clocks \citep{yang2022s,saxena2025lost}, water meters \citep{van2025water}, pressure gauges \citep{reitsma2024under}, and other analog dials \citep{howells2021real,salomon2022image,shu2023read,leon2024learning}.
 Typical pipelines combine detection/segmentation of scales and pointers, geometric rectification, and OCR or tick-interval estimation to map visuals to numeric values and units.
-However, these approaches are narrowly tailored and generalize poorly across device types, design variations, viewpoints, glare/occlusion, and unit ambiguity.
-(See also relevant trials in Appendix~\ref{sec:cv-trials}) More recently, VLMs have been applied to instrument reading: GPT-4o \citep{openai_gpt4o_system_card_2024} reports preliminary ability on industrial gauges, and CAD2DMD-SET \citep{valente2025cad2dmd} evaluates several VLMs on digital measurement devices.
+However, these approaches are narrowly tailored on moderate-scale training/validation data henceforth generalize poorly across device types, design variations, viewpoints, glare/occlusion, and unit ambiguity.
+More recently, VLMs have been applied to instrument reading: GPT-4o \citep{openai_gpt4o_system_card_2024} reports preliminary ability on industrial gauges, and CAD2DMD-SET \citep{valente2025cad2dmd} evaluates several VLMs on digital measurement devices.
 Yet current evaluations remain fragmented: they cover limited device diversity, emphasize categorical correctness over calibrated numeric error, and seldom assess unit normalization, tolerance bands, or robustness stressors.